 Students may major in history receiving a B.A./B.S. or a B.A./B.S. with Teacher Certification.
 Students majoring in all other disciplines may minor in either United States or European history.

-Geography is the study of how humans spatially interact with the physical environment.
-Geographers seek to describe, relate and explain the natural and cultural phenomena that distinguish places around the world.
-Studying geography increases students’ ability to analyze complex situations, events and trends, and draw logical inferences from them.
-Geography often functions as a bridge between the natural sciences and the social sciences.
+Geography is the study of Earth and the human and physical processes that shape it.
+Geographers seek to describe, relate and explain the natural and human phenomena that distinguish places around the world.
+Studying geography increases students’ ability to think spatially, analyze complex situations and trends, and draw logical inferences from them.
+Geography often functions as a bridge between the natural and the social sciences.

-Missouri Western’s geography program provides students with an introduction to cultural and physical geography, as well as hands-on technical experience with GIS (geographic information systems), GPS (global positioning systems), and research tools in physical geography.
+Missouri Western’s geography program provides students with an introduction to human and physical geography, as well as hands-on technical experience with GIS (geographic information systems), GPS (global positioning systems), and research tools in physical geography.
 Options include courses in world geography, European geography, economic geography, regional studies in the US and Canada, and physical geography.
 A minor in geography is available to students majoring in any discipline.
 Students completing a geography minor are better prepared for careers in a variety of disciplines including environmental science, biology, marketing, cultural studies, and geospatial technologies.

 - Geographer to talk about watershed restoration Oct.
 17

 - HPGR Scholars’ Day includes Mary Boder History Speaker Series